mikahado/the-remind-notation/_notes/Get It On.md

+---
+title: Get it On
+artist: T. Rex
+tags:
+  - Rock
+---

 ### A E - G A E

 Well, you're dirty and sweet  Clad in black, don't look back and I love you